krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-may.md

 - Most of `CItem`
 - Most of `CBody`
 - Most of `CSuper`
-- Geometry Transforamtion engine methods
+- Geometry Transformation engine methods
 - Utility methods

 By starting to write code for the "lower" level methods it made me able to identify functions that have been inlined.
 I've also started to develop this intuition on how the compiler works.
 For example, when there's a conditional jump, it jumps towards the un-met condition (or as I used to say "jump to further ahead in the source file").